scala/scala-lang/blog/_posts/2023-09-21-scala-survey-2023-announcement.md

 We are interested in learning what libraries and tools people are using, what platforms they support, what are the painpoints in their everyday Scala usage, where people are learning to use scala/training engineers, etc.

 **Who is the survey intended for?** Everyone.
-Whether you’re an experienced Scala Developer or just starting your Scala journey, we count on your participation.
+Whether you’re an experienced Scala developer or just starting your Scala journey, we count on your participation.

 After the survey closes, we will publish the aggregated results on the [Scala blog](https://www.scala-lang.org/blog/).